ryman1/keeweb-wiki/WebDAV-Config.md

 ## IMAP mailbox backups

 It's possible to backup files to your IMAP mailbox using [mailbox-backup](https://github.com/ErikOnBike/mailbox-backup) proxy (warning: this project is in beta for now).

+## Synology

+You can find some information in [this issue](https://github.com/keeweb/keeweb/issues/703#issuecomment-326404286).